 One of Michigan’s iconic and wild rivers is in peril.
 A map of the Pere Marquette watershed shows a patchwork of protected private and public properties with large stretches of at-risk private land.
 Uncontrolled development along the river presents numerous threats to the health of the river and wildlife that depends on it.
 These threats include pollution, stream-bank erosion, invasive species, and other issues that put the wild and natural qualities of the river and the watershed in jeopardy.
 We believe there is a solution.

 By working with families on the Pere Marquette River to create conservation agreements, and by completing land acquisitions, the land along the river will remain undeveloped for enjoyment by paddlers, anglers, hikers, and people like you.
 Local tourism will thrive, life will flourish in the crystal waters and everyone can delight in a wild river nearby.
 By legally protecting high-priority lands along the river, the quality of the watershed can be saved forever.

 Matching Gift Challenge Announced

-Several friends of the Pere Marquette River have generously put up a $20,000 matching gift challenge to support Pere Marquette Wild.
+The Carls Foundation has generously put up a $50,000 matching gift challenge to support Pere Marquette Wild.
 Right now, your contribution will be matched dollar-for-dollar to save the wild land along the Pere Marquette River.

 For sixty miles in Northern Michigan, the main branch of the Pere Marquette runs clear and sparkling, teaming with trout, noisy with the whistling and chirping of birds, and busy with the playing of otters.
 It is a wild and beautiful place where fly lines dance over the water, paddlers glide between wooded shorelines and you can catch a glimpse of one of Michigan’s wild treasures.